Optimal Inference After Model Selection: Selective Inference in Exponential Families

 As discussed in Section~\ref{sec:setting}, we can construct selective tests ``one at a time'' for each model--hypothesis pair $(M, H_0)$, conditional on the corresponding selection event $A_q$ and ignoring any other models that were previously under consideration.
 This is because the other candidate models and hypotheses are irrelevant to satisfying~(\ref{eq:selT1}).
 For that reason, we suppress the explicit dependence on $q=(M,H_0)$ except where it is necessary to resolve ambiguity.

 Our framework for selective inference is especially convenient when $M$ corresponds to a multiparameter exponential family

 with respect to some dominating measure.
-Then, the conditional distribution given $Y\in A$ for any measurable $A$ is another exponential family with the same natural parameters and sufficient statistics but different carrier distribution and normalizing constant:
+Then, the conditional distribution given $Y\in A$ for any measurable $A$ is another exponential family with the same natural parameters and sufficient statistics but different carrier measure and normalizing constant:

 This fact lets us draw upon the rich theory of inference in multiparameter exponential families.